MaulikSonagara/SlotMachine3Reels2D/README.md

 ---

-## ⚠️ Known Issues
+##  Known Issues

-- Buttons clickable during spin unless locked.
 - Minimal win animations (future polish).
 - Reset functionality missing.
+- No option to reset balance when it reaches 0 (planned money flow system will address this in future).

 ---